 Teacher and principal evaluation models should coexist within the complex relationship between district systems and negotiations.

 - IMMEDIATE ACTION NEEDED: School Employee Evaluation Survey

 - 2014-15 SEES Data – Action Requred

 - Schedule a Session with a Learning-focused Supervision Specialist

 - 2013-14 School Employee Evaluation (SEES) Data Available

 About the Site

-Welcome to the home of Washington's Teacher/Principal Evaluation Project (TPEP).
-Designed as a resource and tool, you'll be able to learn about the legislation that created the program, see much of the process our pilot sites went through in developing their models, and get the latest information about the upcoming 2013-14 implementation.
+Welcome to the home of Washington's Teacher/Principal Evaluation Program (TPEP).
+Designed as a resource and tool, you'll be able to learn about the legislation that created the program, see much of the process our pilot sites went through in developing their models, and get the latest information and resources for the upcoming 2015-16 school year.